Standard (timber unit)

 A standard or standard hundred was a measure of timber used in trade.

-The standard varied in number, size and composition from country to country so the term is usually proceeded by the region or port of origin.
-The countries of the Baltic region were major producers and exporters of timber and so their standards were used in trade with other countries such as Britain.
-Hundred in this usage was usually a long hundred, meaning 120, but the word hundred may be dropped.
+The measure varied in number, size and composition from country to country so the term is usually preceded by the region or port of origin.
+The countries of the Baltic region were major producers and exporters of timber, and used their local measure for trade with other countries such as Britain.
+The hundred in the term standard hundred was usually a long hundred, meaning 120 pieces, but the word hundred was often dropped, leaving simply standard to mean "the local standard number of pieces, each in the local standard dimensions".
 The timber would be typically called battens (7 inches wide), deals (above 7, usually 9 inches wide) and planks (11 inches wide); boards were under 2 inches thick.